Close

 • numwidth is the column width (number of character spaces) used when outputting numeric values.

-SPOOL Command
+SPOOL command

 Note: The SPOOL command is unavailable in the browser-based SQL*Plus version, iSQL*Plus.
 To generate files while using iSQL*Plus, change the necessary preference settings to directly output to a file.